NoDebt-App-Backend/Loan_Prediction_App/README.md

 Response
 (json)
 {
-    "message": "Password must be more than 8 characters long with at least one number, one alphanumeric character, one uppercase letter", "status": "Failed",
+    "message": "Password must be more than 8 characters long with at least one number, one special character, one uppercase letter and one lowercase letter", "status": "Failed",
     "errorType": "ValidationError"
 }